dloscutoff/pipdoc/docs/Regex operations.md

 Regex operations in Pip use the Pattern data type.

-Patterns are delimited by ``` ` ``` (backticks).
+Patterns are delimited by <code>`</code> (backticks).

 Backticks within the Pattern can be escaped using backslash, as can literal backslashes.
 Regexes are basically Python flavor with a few add-ons.
 Any legal Python regex is a legal Pip regex (as long as backticks and `&` are escaped) and will behave the same way.
+Global flags can be set on a Pip regex using unary prefix operators.

 ## Differences between Python and Pip